Cherry Hill Bicycle Accident Lawyer

 - The driver was drowsy or fell asleep

-Helmet Laws and Negligence in Personal Injury Cases
+Helmet Laws and Negligence in Biking Collision Cases

-However, the fact that a cyclist was not wearing a helmet could still potentially be used against a claimant to bar them from recovering compensation, under the argument that they contributed to their own injuries.
-Regardless of whether a bicyclist was wearing a helmet or not, an experienced bike accident attorney can help.
+However, the fact that a cyclist was not wearing a helmet could still potentially be used against them to bar them from recovering compensation, under the argument that they contributed to their own injuries.
+Regardless of whether a bicyclist was wearing a helmet or not, an experienced Cherry Hill bike accident attorney could help assert the defendant driver’s total liability and maximize the claimant’s damage award.

-New Jersey operates under the so-called comparative negligence rule, where victims may still recover compensation from the injurious party, even if the victim contributed to their own injuries, so long as their contribution was not more than 50 percent at-fault.
+Cherry Hill courts operate under the comparative negligence rule, where injured cyclists may still recover compensation from the liable party even if they themselves contributed to the cause or severity of their own injuries, so long as their contribution did not exceed the defendant’s.

 Role of a Cherry Hill Lawyer

-You may be eligible for compensation for your medical bills, rehabilitation costs, missed wages, property damage, and other losses you have suffered.
+You may be eligible for compensation for your medical bills, rehabilitation costs, missed wages, property damage, and other losses you have suffered, so call our team today.